iriscodinggit/gnl/README.md

-A function that returns a line read from a file descriptor.
+A programme that returns a line read from a file descriptor.